vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 CTF Series : Vulnerable Machines
 ********************************

-This post (Work in Progress) mark downs the learning gathered by doing the vulnerable machines provided by the VulnHub and others.
+This post (Work in Progress) mark downs the learning gathered by doing the vulnerable machines provided by the VulnHub, Hack the Box and others.
 Once you download the virtual machine from the website and run it in VMware or Virtual Box, below steps could be followed to find the vulnerabilities.

 We would like to **thank g0tm1lk** for maintaining Vulnhub and **shout-out** to each and every **author of the Vulnerable Machine / write-ups** submitted.
 Thank you for providing awesome challenges to learn from and sharing your knowledge to the community!. **Thank You!!**

+In solving any vulnerable machine, there are few stages:

+* Finding the IP Address
+* Port Scanning the machine
+* Listening to the interface
+* From Nothing (No-access) to Unprivileged Shell
+* From Unprivileged shell to Privileged Shell

+In this blog, we have mentioned, what can be done in each stages.
+Have also provided Tips and Tricks for solving the VMs.
+Vulnerability Analysis Blog in Infrastructure Pentest Series could also be referred for exploitation of any particular services (As, it provides information such as "If you have found service X (like ssh, Apache tomcat, JBoss, iscsi etc.), how they can be exploited"

 Finding the IP address
 ======================